 Here’s a list of films I’ve found captivating, along with those recommended by others interested in depth psychology.
-Please send recommendations of your personal favorites via email, using the form at the bottom of the page, or post them here.
+Please send recommendations of your personal favorites using the form at the bottom of the page.

 Before the Devil Knows You’re Dead (2007)

 Needing extra cash, two brothers conspire to pull off the perfect, victimless crime.
 No guns, no violence, no problem.
 But when an accomplice ignores the rules and crosses the line, his actions trigger a series of events in which no one is left unscathed.
-An excellent film depicting what happens when the shadow takes control.
+An excellent film depicting what can happen when the Shadow takes control.

 Lars and the Real Girl (2007)